-They will make you think and will set you up for success so you can get the most out of the next decade.
+They will make you think and will set you up for success so you can get the most out of the next year.

-I also highly encourage you to take part in the 2020 Bucket List Challenge which will start on January 13.
-Click here for more info and to join.
+I also highly encourage you to take part in the 2021 Bucket List Challenge.
+You can already start with day 1 here.

 Question 1: Do you have a past or future focus?

 If you read the paragraphs above and kept thinking that the best decade is already behind you, you may have a past focus.